 Dietetic interns receive one week of vacation at the end of December each year.
 Each dietetic intern may be expected to work some of the UC San Diego designated holidays (excluding Christmas, New Years and Thanksgiving).

-Satisfactory completion of all rotations in the UC San Diego Medical Center Dietetic Internship is required in order to receive a Verification Statement.
-Satisfactory completion is defined as completing all rotations without any “0” ratings which equates to unacceptable practice or multiple “1” ratings on the 4-point scale indicating practice requiring substantial improvement.
+Satisfactory completion of all rotations in the UC San Diego Health Dietetic Internship is required in order to receive a Verification Statement.
+Satisfactory completion is defined as completing all rotations with greater than or equal to 3.0 ratings on a 4.0 scale.
 A detailed description of minimum acceptable performance as an intern can be found in the Policy and Procedures Manual once accepted into the program.

 Following successful completion of the program, a Verification Statement of Completion will be provided the last week of internship.
 Interns are then eligible for “Active” membership in the Academy of Nutrition and Dietetics.
 Graduates are well-prepared and eligible to complete the Registration Exam for Dietitians through the Commission on Dietetic Registration (CDR).

-- The majority of internship experiences take place at UC San Diego Health Hillcrest Hospital, Moores Cancer Cneter, Sulpizio Cardiovascular Center and Jacobs Medical Center in La Jolla
+- The majority of internship experiences take place at our four hospitals, including: UC San Diego Health Hillcrest Hospital, Moores Cancer Cneter, Sulpizio Cardiovascular Center and Jacobs Medical Center in La Jolla

 - UC San Diego Medical Center is a 386-bed hospital and primary hospital for the University of California San Diego School of Medicine

-- Sulpizio Cardiovascular Center provides inpatient heart and stroke care in single cutting edge location
+- Sulpizio Cardiovascular Center provides inpatient heart and stroke care in a single location